Intro to users and user groups in Apple Business Essentials

 Users in Apple Business Essentials can be:

-Linked to using federated authentication with Google Workspace or Microsoft Active Directory (Azure AD)
+Linked to using federated authentication with Google Workspace, Microsoft Active Directory (Azure AD), or your identity provider (IdP)

 Imported from Google Workspace

-Imported using System for Cross-domain Identity Management (SCIM) from Azure AD
+Imported using System for Cross-domain Identity Management (SCIM) with Azure AD or your IdP

 Each user account may have the following information associated with it, which can be viewed in the account list or when an account is selected: